-18) Notwithstanding drawings ZC-TPM-G710-PL-XX-3852 101, ZD-TPM-G710-PL-XX-3852 102, ZC-TPM-G710-PL-XX-3852 201 and 202 and ZD-TPM-G710-PL-XX-3852 203 and 204 stamped as received by the City Council, as Local Planning Authority, on the 3 February 2022, (a) prior to any above ground works associated with phase C1, details of the public and private realm works relating to this phase shall be submitted for approval in writing by the City Council as Local Planning Authority.
-The details shall include submission and implementation timeframes for the following details:

-(ii) Details of the materials, including natural stone or other high quality materials to be used for the reinstatement of the pavements and for the areas between the pavement and the line of the proposed building;

-(iii) Details of the proposed tree species within the public realm including proposed size, species and planting specification including tree pits and design;

-(iv) Details of measures to create potential opportunities to enhance and create new biodiversity within the development to include bat boxes and bricks, bird boxes and appropriate planting and green screens and walls to podium areas;

-(v) Details of the proposed street furniture including seating, bins, boundary treatment, lighting and recreational areas including children's play;

-(vii) A strategy providing details of replacement tree planting, including details of overall numbers, size, species and planting specification, constraints to further planting and details of on-going maintenance.
+- 18) Notwithstanding drawings ZC-TPM-G710-PL-XX-3852 101, ZD-TPM-G710-PL-XX-3852 102, ZC-TPM-G710-PL-XX-3852 201 and 202 and ZD-TPM-G710-PL-XX-3852 203 and 204 stamped as received by the City Council, as Local Planning Authority, on the 3 February 2022, (a) prior to any above ground works associated with phase C1, details of the public and private realm works relating to this phase shall be submitted for approval in writing by the City Council as Local Planning Authority.
+The details shall include submission and implementation timeframes for the following details: - (i) Details of the proposed hard landscape materials; - (ii) Details of the materials, including natural stone or other high quality materials to be used for the reinstatement of the pavements and for the areas between the pavement and the line of the proposed building; - (iii) Details of the proposed tree species within the public realm including proposed size, species and planting specification including tree pits and design; - (iv) Details of measures to create potential opportunities to enhance and create new biodiversity within the development to include bat boxes and bricks, bird boxes and appropriate planting and green screens and walls to podium areas; - (v) Details of the proposed street furniture including seating, bins, boundary treatment, lighting and recreational areas including children's play; - (vi) Details of any external steps and handrails; - (vii) A strategy providing details of replacement tree planting, including details of overall numbers, size, species and planting specification, constraints to further planting and details of on-going maintenance. - (b).

-(b).
 The approved details shall then be implemented and be in place prior to the first occupation of phase C1 of the development hereby approved.